Swofty-Developments/Hypixel-Kaboom/README.md

 If you use IntelliJ IDEA, you can build the project 2 ways:

 - Building with Maven (just the raw code, no dependencies added)
-1. Click on "Maven" on he top right.
+1. Click on "Maven" on the top right.
 2. Click on "Hypixel-Kaboom"
 3. Click on "Lifecycle"
 4. Run "package"